Transport Salaried Staffs' Association

 The Transport Salaried Staffs' Association (TSSA) is a trade union for workers in the transport and travel industries in the United Kingdom and Ireland.
-Its head office is in London, and it has regional offices in Bristol, Derby, Dublin, Manchester, York and Glasgow.
+Its head office is in London, and it has regional offices in Bristol, Derby, Dublin, York and Glasgow.

-TSSA has approximately 17,856 members in the UK and Ireland.
+TSSA has approximately 18,000 members in the UK and Ireland.
 While principally a union for people in the railway industry, the effect of the nationalisation and subsequent privatisations following the Second World War has meant that it has members working for railway companies, shipping companies, bus companies, travel agencies, airlines, call centres, and IT companies.